 It is essential to reply to all comments, good or bad.
 Indeed, if you only reply to bad comments, users leaving good comments might feel ignored.
 Avoid copy/paste answers.
 It instantly gives a bad image.
 If users take the time to write reviews you should take time to reply.
 It will show that you care about them.

-How to reply to a negative review?
+How do you reply to a negative review?

 Answer promptly: You don’t want to give the time to other users to get into the conversation.
 The more you wait the harder it will be.